-We spent 30 awesome days going from North to South in Vietnam.
-That’s a lot of time wandering around and experience all the country has to offer.
-Well, not all of it but a good chunk.
+Looking for an epic Vietnam bucket list?
 Vietnam is massive and can be a bit overwhelming to try and figure out what to see and do.
 No worries though!
-Not only have we put together a 30-day itinerary for you but we also made a list of experiences not to miss in Vietnam.
+Not only have we put together a 30-day itinerary for you but we also made a list of experiences in Vietnam not to miss

 Needing a new suit?
 Some new shoes?
 Or just a beautiful dress or fitted shirt?
 Well then Hoi An is your place!